Test Catalog

 Anaplasma phagocytophilum:

 Anaplasma phagocytophilum is an intracellular rickettsia-like bacterium that preferentially infects granulocytes and forms inclusion bodies referred to as morulae.
 A phagocytophilum is transmitted by Ixodes species ticks, which also transmit Borrelia burgdorferi and Babesia species.
-Infection with A phagocytophilum is also referred to as human granulocytic anaplasmosis (HGA) or human granulocytic ehrlichiosis, and symptoms in otherwise healthy individuals are often mild and nonspecific, including fever, myalgia, arthralgia, and nausea.
+Infection with A phagocytophilum is also referred to as human granulocytic anaplasmosis (HGA) or human granulocytic ehrlichiosis.
+Symptoms in otherwise healthy individuals are often mild and nonspecific, including fever, myalgia, arthralgia, and nausea.
 Clues to the diagnosis of anaplasmosis in a patient with an acute febrile illness after tick exposure include laboratory findings of leukopenia or thrombocytopenia and elevated liver enzymes.
-HGA is most prevalent in the upper Midwest and in other areas of the United States that are endemic for Lyme disease.
+HGA is most prevalent in the upper Midwest and in other areas of the US that are endemic for Lyme disease.

 Ehrlichia chaffeensis: